6 renter incentives that don’t break the bank

 For this reason, owners across the country are turning to out-of-the-box incentives to fill vacancies.
 When marketed effectively, these perks can help lock in great tenants — and keep them renting for years to come.

-1. Mow the lawn
+1. Mow your multifamily property’s lawn

 Scott Rodgers is a realtor who’s been a landlord in the Denver area for two decades.